Abstract algebra: Early group theory

 Several areas of mathematics led to the study of groups.
-Lagrange's 1770 study of the solutions of the quintic led to the Galois group of a polynomial.
+Lagrange's 1770 study of the solutions of the quintic equation led to the Galois group of a polynomial.
 Gauss's 1801 study of Fermat's little theorem led to the ring of integers modulo n, the multiplicative group of integers modulo n, and the more general concepts of cyclic groups and abelian groups.
 Klein's 1872 Erlangen program studied geometry and led to symmetry groups such as the Euclidean group and the group of projective transformations.
 In 1874 Lie introduced the theory of Lie groups, aiming for "the Galois theory of differential equations".
 In 1876 Poincaré and Klein introduced the group of Möbius transformations, and its subgroups such as the modular group and Fuchsian group, based on work on automorphic functions in analysis.

 The abstract concept of group emerged slowly over the middle of the nineteenth century.
-Galois in 1832 was the first to use the term “group”, signifying a collection of permutations closed under composition.
+Galois in 1832 was the first to use the term "group", signifying a collection of permutations closed under composition.
 Arthur Cayley's 1854 paper On the theory of groups defined a group as a set with an associative composition operation and the identity 1, today called a monoid.
 In 1870 Kronecker defined an abstract binary operation that was closed, commutative, associative, and had the left cancellation property $b\neq c \to a\cdot b\neq a\cdot c$, similar to the modern laws for a finite abelian group.
 Weber's 1882 definition of a group was a closed binary operation that was associative and had left and right cancellation.
 Walther von Dyck in 1882 was the first to require inverse elements as part of the definition of a group.

 Once this abstract group concept emerged, results were reformulated in this abstract setting.
 For example, Sylow's theorem was reproven by Frobenius in 1887 directly from the laws of a finite group, although Frobenius remarked that the theorem followed from Cauchy's theorem on permutation groups and the fact that every finite group is a subgroup of a permutation group.
 Otto Hölder was particularly prolific in this area, defining quotient groups in 1889, group automorphisms in 1893, as well as simple groups.
 He also completed the Jordan–Hölder theorem.
 Dedekind and Miller independently characterized Hamiltonian groups and introduced the notion of the commutator of two elements.
 Burnside, Frobenius, and Molien created the representation theory of finite groups at the end of the nineteenth century.
 J. A. de Séguier's 1905 monograph Elements of the Theory of Abstract Groups presented many of these results in an abstract, general form, relegating "concrete" groups to an appendix, although it was limited to finite groups.
 The first monograph on both finite and infinite abstract groups was O. K. Schmidt's 1916 Abstract Theory of Groups.